 “The thing about system change,” Nigel Topping is saying, “is you never know what will change the system until it’s already happened.
 That’s why it’s good to have many different strategies running at the same time.”

 I let that sink in.
-It does makes sense to keep attacking the problem from different angles despite their obvious shortcomings, and just because individuals, organizations and ideas may be ahead of their time, it doesn’t mean their time will never come.
+It does make sense to keep attacking the problem from different angles despite their obvious shortcomings, and just because individuals, organizations and ideas may be ahead of their time, it doesn’t mean their time will never come.

 From vision to action